 On the whole, it was found that autoclaving may have negative effects on the calibration result with some manufacturers.
-This shall not be the case, as stated in the ISO 8655-2:2022.
-This requirement should be assessed by comparing the calibration results with non-sterilized tips, as done here.
-Our measurements show, that Eppendorf epT.I.P.S. withstand autoclaving and that it has no negative influence on the calibration results of the system.
+For those laboratories using autoclaved tips it is recommended to check the performance of the pipetting system after autoclaving the tips.
+However, such a calibration is only needed if other manufacturer tips are used.
 With Eppendorf tips, no negative influence on the calibration result was observed after autoclaving of tips.